Cowrie: Jewelry

 Cowrie shells are also worn as jewelry or otherwise used as ornaments or charms.
 In Mende culture, cowrie shells are viewed as symbols of womanhood, fertility, birth and wealth.
 Its underside is supposed, by one modern ethnographic author, to represent a vulva or an eye.

 On the Fiji Islands, a shell of the golden cowrie or bulikula, Cypraea aurantium, was drilled at the ends and worn on a string around the neck by chieftains as a badge of rank.
 The women of Tuvalu use cowrie and other shells in traditional handicrafts.

 Games and gambling

-Cowrie shells are sometimes used in a way similar to dice, e.g., in board games like Pachisi, Ashta Chamma or in divination (cf. Ifá and the annual customs of Dahomey of Benin).
+Cowrie shells are sometimes used in a way similar to dice, e.g., in board games like Pachisi and Ashta Chamma.
 A number of shells (6 or 7 in Pachisi) are thrown, with those landing aperture upwards indicating the actual number rolled.

 In Nepal cowries are used for a gambling game, where 16 pieces of cowries are tossed by four different bettors (and sub-bettors under them).
 This game is usually played at homes and in public during the Hindu festival of Tihar or Deepawali.
 In the same festival these shells are also worshiped as a symbol of Goddess Lakshmi and wealth.